Summary

 Can it be made without chickpeas?

-What's the difference from Manchego stew?
+What is the difference with Manchego stew?

 Can I add spinach or chard?

-You can, but then it wouldn't be a strict Extremaduran stew.
+You can, but then it wouldn't be a strictly Extremaduran stew.
 It would be a hybrid with the Andalusian version.
 If you want to add vegetables, opt for turnip greens or borage, which are used in some rural versions in Extremadura.

 Discover more